fynoio/ios-sdk/README.md

 - iOS 13+ or iPadOS 13+ device (iPhone, iPad, iPod Touch) for testing.
 Xcode 14+ simulator running iOS 16+ also works.
 - Mac with Xcode 12+
 - p8 Authentication Token
+- Your XCode Project Should can target any Apple Device excluding the Mac

 ## Installation